D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 The template is stored on a web server repo.
 You have already created the RG named RG1.

-You need to deply the resources from the RGD.
+You need to deploy the resources from the RGD.
 `$ResourceTamplate` is the location of the of the ARM template file on the web server.

 Complete the command.